 Where to Stay in The Old City of Jerusalem

-This UNESCO World Heritage Site is home to several significant landmarks including the Western Wall, the Church of the Holy Sepulcher, and al-Aqsa Mosque.
-You can catch all of them on this highlights of Jerusalem tour.
+This UNESCO World Heritage Site is home to significant landmarks.
+They include the Western Wall, the Church of the Holy Sepulcher, and al-Aqsa Mosque.
+See all of them on this highlights of Jerusalem tour.
 The Old City is divided into the Jewish, Christian, Muslim, and Armernian quarters.
-Once you enter you are transported through history to labyrinthine streets and buzzing markets nestled beneath stone citadels and towers.
-Beneath the Western Wall, almost five hundred meters of secret tunnels link the city together.
-If your trip to Jerusalem is focused on culture and historic sites, a stay near the Old City should definitely be on your itinerary.
+If your focus is on culture and historic sites, a stay near the Old City is a must.

 The American Colony Hotel

 Having served visitors to Jerusalem for over a decade, this premier hotel has housed a veritable list of who’s who, from dignitaries of state to Hollywood celebrities.
 Billing themselves as a “home away from home”, you may not want to leave the luxurious grounds of this boutique hotel that continues to be on the list of “Leading Hotels in the World”.
-With its striking Ottoman architecture that’s softened by the carefully selected accent pieces, and enclosed terraces covered in lush gardens, it’s a feast for the eyes and a respite for weary travelers.
-They offer an incredible selection of plates from their chefs, curated shops housed within the hotel, and a tranquil spa and hotel to unwind.
+It has striking Ottoman architecture that’s softened by the carefully selected accent pieces, and enclosed terraces covered in lush gardens.
+It’s a feast for the eyes and a respite for weary travelers.
+The American Colony Hotel offers an incredible selection of plates from their chefs, curated shops housed within the hotel, and a tranquil spa and hotel to unwind.

 1 Louis Vincent Street, Jerusalem, 97200, Israel